Search

 What Is Croup?

 Kids with croup have a virus that makes their airways swell.
-They have a telltale "barking" cough (often compared to the sound of a seal's bark) and a raspy voice, and make a high-pitched, squeaky noise when they breathe.
+They have a telltale "barking" cough (often compared to the sound of a seal's bark) and make a high-pitched, squeaky noise when they breathe.
+Children can also sound hoarse (lose their voice or get a scratchy voice).

-Most kids with croup get better in a week or so.
+Most kids with croup (KROOP) get better in a week or so.

 At first, a child may have cold symptoms, like a stuffy or runny nose and a fever.
 As the upper airways — the voice box (larynx) and windpipe (trachea) — become irritated and swollen, a child may become hoarse and have the barking cough.